Racing’s response to tax ‘harmonisation’ bombshell risks disturbing endgame | Greg Wood

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Thursday’s game between the Orioles and the Mariners:
+Here are the best bets our model is projecting for Monday's game between the Giants and the Braves:

 Follow our experts on socials to keep up with all the latest content from the staff: